-Mørck, Shleifer, and Vishny (1988) connect the nature of the transaction to its purpose, arguing that disciplinary takeovers typically appear to be hostile in nature, while mergers for synergistic reasons tend to be friendly.
+Mørck, Shleifer, and Vishny (1988) argue that disciplinary takeovers typically appear to be hostile in nature, while mergers for synergistic reasons tend to be friendly.
 They find that characteristics other than financial incentives of target managers differ across these two types of deals.
 Segmenting acquisitions into friendly and hostile, they document a relation between managerial ownership and the type of acquisition.
-Compared to hostile mergers, friendly acquisitions are associated with greater stock ownership by directors and officers, and increased incidence of founding family members managing the target firm.
+Compared to hostile mergers, friendly acquisitions are associated with greater stock ownership by directors and offices, and increased incidence of founding family members managing the target firm.
 Large managerial ownership appears to encourage friendly acquisitions, but not significantly discourage hostile ones.
 The performance of friendly targets is basically indistinguishable from that of non-targets in their sample, while hostile-takeover targets are associated with poor relative performance.
 Mørck et al. (p.
 104) interpret their evidence as "consistent with the view that hostile targets and friendly targets are very different types of companies."